iCVTEAM/E3NeRF/README.md

 ## Code
 The new code for E<sup>3</sup>NeRF will be released soon.
 ## Dataset
-The new synthetic datasets and real-world datasets will be released soon.
+The new synthetic datasets and real-world datasets will be released